normalhuman01/covid19-react/README.md

     />
   </a>
   <br />
-  <i>Progressive Web Application com React para mapear os dados do COVID-19 pelo mundo.</i>
+  <i>Progressive Web Application with React to map COVID-19 data around the world.</i>
 </p>

 <hr />